Striveworks/valor/docs/getting_started.md

 #### Run a filtered evaluation and print metrics

-Valor offers more than just 1:1 evaluations; it allows the creation of metadata filters to stratify the dataset groundtruths and model predictions.
+Valor offers more than just 1:1 evaluations; it allows the creation of metadata filters to stratify the dataset ground truths and model predictions.
 This enables the user to ask complex questions about their data.

 With this in mind, let's pose the question: *"How well did the model perform on animal prediction?"*